debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.4/functioning/side-operations/readme.md

 ## Scan collection

-A scan collection is a WIFI or a BLE extra scan used to sense the environment around the tracker, which is done after the usual geolocation and reported via LoRaWAN&trade; just after the position.
+A scan collection is a WIFI or a BLE extra scan used to sense the environment around the tracker, which is done after the usual geolocation and reported via LoRaWAN™ just after the position.

 ## Angle detection